Rocket Dive: Cover versions

 The song was covered by Tomoyasu Hotei on the 1999 hide tribute album Tribute Spirits.
+As the album was produced following hide's death, Hotei added some lyrics, including the line "Saraba akai kami no eirian" ('Farewell red-haired alien') at the end.

 Tetsuya Komuro remixed the song for his 2007 album Cream of J-Pop ~Utaitsuguuta~, which was released under the name DJ TK.

 It was also covered by Megamasso on the compilation Crush!
 2 -90's V-Rock Best Hit Cover Songs-, which was released on November 23, 2011 and features current visual kei bands covering songs from bands that were important to the '90s visual kei movement.

 defspiral covered it for their 2011 maxi-single "Reply -Tribute to hide-", which also included the band's interpretations of three other hide songs. hide had signed the members' previous band, Transtic Nerve, to his label Lemoned shortly before his death in 1998.

 It was covered by And for the compilation album Counteraction - V-Rock covered Visual Anime songs Compilation-, which was released on May 23, 2012 and features covers of songs by visual kei bands that were used in anime.

 The track was covered by R-Shitei for the Tribute II -Visual Spirits- tribute album, which was released on July 3, 2013.

 Amiaya and Kishidan recorded versions for Tribute VI -Female Spirits- and Tribute VII -Rock Spirits-, respectively.
 Both albums were released on December 18, 2013.

 Luna Sea covered "Rocket Dive" at the second day of their rock festival, Lunatic Fest on June 28, 2015.

 The song was covered by Dragon Ash for the June 6, 2018 Tribute Impulse album.

+Flow covered the song at the first day of their anime song rock festival, Flow The Festival on June 6, 2026, alongside Spread Beaver members INA and Kiyoshi, and the other performers of the festival, including Survive Said The Prophet, Uchikubi Gokumon Dōkōkai, Home Made Kazoku, Granrodeo, Raise A Suilen and SunSet Swish.